How To Transfer a Car Title in Wisconsin

 7. Register for a New License Plate

-You are almost done with your title transfer.
-However, you will need to require new plates or transfer existing plates.
-Use the plate process box to indicate if you need new plates or if you wish to transfer existing plates.
+Next, use the plate process box to indicate if you need new plates or if you wish to transfer existing plates.

 Select the plate type.
 If you choose a new plate, enter an operation date.
 This is the first date that the car is operated by the owner.